sabato-nocera/sabato-nocera.github.io/_pages/about.md

   - /about.html
 ---

 Sabato Nocera is a **PhD student** in Computer Science and  **Research Fellow** at the [University of Salerno](https://web.unisa.it/en/university), Italy.
 He received his master's and bachelor's degrees in Computer Science from the same university in September 2022 and 2020, respectively.
-His research interests involve **Empirical Software Engineering**, **Mining Software Repositories**, and **Secure Software Engineering**.
+His research interests involve **Empirical Software Engineering** and **Secure Software Engineering**.

 ## News